IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 **Note:** If your repository is hosted on GitHub, you can link your commits to work items when you push, but you must configure it on GitHub.
 For more information, [see Setting up the GitHub hook][7].

-Alternatively, to link a commit that was already pushed:
+Alternatively, to link a work item to a commit that was already pushed:
 1. Open your project's Overview page.
 2. Click **GIT LOG**.
 3. Open the commit.